fuyutaaProjects/POKEMON-IMPOTIA/README.md

 Feel free to use my custom Ruby scripts if you find them useful!
 If you use a substantial script, I'd appreciate it if you could give credit.

 **Pokédex available [here](https://pokemon-impotia.github.io/) !**

+This project is developped by volunteers, no one is getting paid to do this and we make no revenue on it.